ddigiorg/simple-cortex/README.md

 - **Flexible**: SC can observe and learn from any spatio-temporal sensory-motor input.
 - **Dynamic**: Stored knowledge/memories adapt based on new knowledge and observations.
 If a SC area becomes full it will keep learning but only remember the most observed data.
 - **Predictive**: SC is able to predict neuron states many time steps into the future.
 It can also translate these neuron states back to observable data.
-- **Fast**: SC is coded using OpenCL for fast GPU parallel processing.
-Calculation speeds of 10 billion synapses/sec with a capacity of up to 1.5 million neurons on a GTX 1070 GPU.
+- **Fast**: SC is coded using OpenCL for fast GPU parallel processing

 ## Demos
 [YouTube - Ball Demo](https://www.youtube.com/watch?v=iRt8sVPZkss)